-Did you know?
-Adequate fibre throughout the day has been linked to reducing the risk of several chronic diseases (such as Heart Disease, Diabetes and certain Cancers).
-Yes!
-It’s true.
-In addition, Food Standards Australia and New Zealand (FSANZ) also define dietary fibre as promoting things like modulation of blood glucose levels, reduction in blood cholesterol and/or laxation.
-So, in light of this, our dietitians have created this customised and dietitian-approved lasagne (packed full of fibre) recipe, for anyone who may be struggling with chronic disease or cholesterol.
+Did you know adequate fibre throughout the day has been linked to reducing the risk of several chronic diseases (such as Heart Disease, Diabetes and certain Cancers)?
+Yes, it’s true?
+Food Standards Australia and New Zealand (FSANZ) promote the role of fibre in modulation of blood glucose levels, reduction in blood cholesterol and/or laxation.
+So, in light of this, our dietitians have created this customised and dietitian-approved lasagne (packed full of fibre) recipe, for anyone who may be struggling with chronic disease or high cholesterol.

 - 1 medium eggplant, cut into thin slices